 Physical vision boards are created by finding pictures that create positive emotions for you and placing them on board.
 The board can be anything that you can pin or stick the images on.
 You can find the photos you want in many places.

 Some of the best spots are in your favorite magazines.
-Or, you can search for your images online and print them out.
+Or, you can search for your images online and print them out. read this post here, to learn more about choosing the right vision board images.

 No matter where you find your pictures, start by asking yourself what you want and allow yourself to become inspired by the images you come across.
 Then, save the ones you identify with most.